SQE preparation courses

 You could take an undergraduate law degree that includes preparation for SQE1, or an LLM that includes preparation for both SQE1 and SQE2.

-For example, The University of Law’s LLM Legal Practice (SQE1&2), which guarantees candidates will receive four weeks of qualifying work experience (QWE), is split into three parts:
+For example, The University of Law’s LLM Legal Practice (SQE1&2), which guarantees candidates will receive four weeks of qualifying work experience (QWE), provides candidates with:

 There are also specific courses on offer for non-law graduates that act as conversion courses – for example, The University of Law’s MA Law (SQE1).
 These courses will help non-law graduates to develop the key professional skills and behaviours that lawyers need to succeed in the profession, on top of the skills required to sit and pass SQE1 and opportunities to complete QWE.